alxrdev/apply/README.md

 ## 💇🏻‍♂️ About the project

-This is a jobs finder protal made with ReactJS and TypeScript
+This is a jobs finder portal made with ReactJS and TypeScript

 ## 🚀 Technologies